Get the bastard!

 And so, she had given her share of their caravel to her brother that very morning and had gone ashore in Guayamartí to meet Karsgaard Neuvil, the once-famous, now disgraced footy coach.
 Umberto accompanied her, given the dangers the filth-lined streets near the wharves presented, not to mention those presented by Neuvil himself.
 She had confidence in her ability to defend herself – piracy allowed you the opportunity to hone certain skills, after all – but being outnumbered or swarmed was always a possibility.
 And then there was the matter of the assassins …

-As she walked along the Maral Canal in the shade of the palm trees that lined the strand, she spared a glance up at the most important cultural landmark of the entire continent: the Eztadio de Sanger.
+As she walked along the Maral Canal in the shade of the palm trees that lined the strand, she spared a glance up at the region’s most important cultural landmark: the Eztadio de Sanger.

 “Is that it, captain?”
 Umberto asked, which was curious because he was usually so taciturn and also so well-informed.
 She supposed they had just made port that very morning and he hadn’t had the time to meet any of his contacts.
 “Is that where Slave’m Beggar’m lifted the Blue Blood Cup?”